gluegun-rs/gluegun/book/src/public-interface.md

 ### Toll-free bridging

 Using native Rust types for collections is convenient but can incur a performance cost as data must be copied out from native collections into the Rust type and vice versa.
-To avoid this you can use "toll-free" bridging in your Rust code: this means that you code traits defined in the [squared stdlib](./stdlib.md):
+To avoid this you can use "toll-free" bridging in your Rust code: this means that you code traits defined in the [carcin stdlib](./stdlib.md):

 * `impl MapLike<K,V>`
 * `impl VecLike<T>`
 * `impl SetLike<E>`

 You can also write your function to return a type `R` implementing one of those traits.
-Squared will recognize this pattern and pick appropriate instances of those traits for best performance.
+Carcin will recognize this pattern and pick appropriate instances of those traits for best performance.
 For example, for C++, `MapLike` can be instantiated with the STL maps, avoiding the need to copy data into a Rust map.
 In some cases multiple variants may be created (e.g., if the function is invoked multiple times).